Deeep28/HPML_PROJECT_FALL2023/README.md

 ## Project Milestones

 ### Milestone 1: Baseline Model Implementation
-- [x] Implement ResNet50 for image classification on CIFAR10, CIFAR100.
+- [x] Implement ResNet50 for image classification on CIFAR10, CIFAR100 and XLNet for Text Classification.
 - [x] Train the baseline model on CPU and GPU.
 - [x] Measure time and memory/I.O. usage during data pre-processing, loading, training, and inference.